 Section 5.
-Overtime for personnel to accommodate out-of-town transfers shall be paid at the rate of one and three quarters (1.75) of the employee's regular rate of pay.
+Overtime for personnel to accommodate inter-facility transports shall be paid at the rate of one and three quarters (1 3⁄4) times the employee's regular rate of pay.
 On-duty personnel shall be used for out-of-town Stroke/STEMI transfers as necessary to comply with mandatory emergency medical response standards.
-MRI/Radiant Care transfers will utilize on-duty personnel if ten or more personnel are on duty.
-The Department shall attempt to call in off-duty personnel to perform all other out-of-town transfers and will refuse those requests if off-duty personnel are not available unless on-duty personnel volunteer to accept the transfer.
-If any out-of-town transfer reduces remaining on duty staff below nine personnel, the Department will attempt to call in off-duty personnel to bring the on-duty staffing back up to nine personnel.
-Overtime pay for off-duty personnel responding to an out-of-town transfer request will be computed in the following manner:
+MRI/Radiant Care transfers will utilize on-duty personnel if daily staffing is above minimum levels as identified in Article 13.
+The Department shall attempt to hire off-duty personnel to perform all other out-of-town transports and will refuse those requests if off-duty personnel are not available unless on-duty personnel volunteer to staff the transfer.
+If any out-of-town transport reduces staffing below minimum levels, the Department will attempt to call in off-duty personnel to maintain minimum staffing levels.
+Overtime for any off-duty personnel responding to an out-of-town transfer request will be computed in the following manner:

-- a.
-If the start of the transfer is sixty (60) minutes or less from the time of the phone call the overtime pay starts when the employee receives the call;

-- b.
-If the start of the transfer is more than sixty (60) minutes from the time of the phone call the overtime pay starts fifteen (15) minutes prior to the time the patient is to be picked up at the facility for the out-of-town transfer;
+- (a) If the start of the transfer is sixty (60) minutes or less from the time of the phone call, the overtime pay starts when the employee receives the call. - (b) If the start of the transfer is more than sixty (60) minutes from the time of the phone call the overtime pay starts fifteen (15) minutes prior to the time the patient is scheduled to be transferred.

-Overtime for off-duty personnel called in to accommodate in-town MRI/Radiant Care transfers will be paid at the rate of one and three quarters (1.75) of the employee's regular rate of pay.
-If more than sixty (60) minutes notice is provided the overtime pay starts thirty (30) minutes prior to the pickup time of the patient.
-If less than sixty (60) minutes notice is provided the overtime pay starts when the phone call is received by the off-duty employee responding to the call.
+Overtime for off-duty personnel to accommodate local MRI/Radiant Care transfers will be paid at the rate of one and three quarters (1.75) of the employee's regular rate of pay.
+If more than sixty (60) minutes notice is provided, overtime pay starts thirty (30) minutes prior to the scheduled pickup time.
+If less than sixty (60) minutes notice, overtime pay starts when the phone call is received by the off-duty employee.

 Section 6.
 Overtime shall be offered on a rotational basis and in accordance with Article 15.
-The Chief or his designee will maintain the overtime rotation log.
+The Chief or his/her designee will maintain the overtime rotation.